 Sperm motility describes the ability of sperm to move properly through the female reproductive tract (internal fertilisation) or through water (external fertilisation) to reach the egg.
 Sperm motility can also be thought of as the quality, which is a factor in successful conception; sperm that do not “swim” properly will not reach the egg in order to fertilise it.

-The primary female hormone produced mainly from the ovary from puberty until the menopause.
+The primary female hormone, produced mainly from the ovary from puberty until menopause.

 Ovarian Hyperstimulation Syndrome (OHSS)

 OHSS is a condition that happens when fertility drugs cause too many eggs to develop at once in your ovaries.
 This can cause swelling, discomfort and nausea.
 In most cases, OHSS is mild, and can be monitored at home.
 But more severe cases may require a hospital stay, and you may have to stop taking fertility drugs for a while.

 The ovaries produce and release eggs (oocytes) into the female reproductive tract at the mid-point of each menstrual cycle.
 They also produce the female hormones oestrogen and progesterone.